 Conclusions & Final Thoughts:

-This is one of those films that needs to be seen to be believed.
-Beyond the Forest put an end to Davis’s long-term contract with Warner Bros. and nearly wrecked her career.
-Not exactly art, but captivating all the same — some artists’ failures are more interesting than other artists’ successes.
-I can’t guarantee you’ll enjoy it, but you’ll definitely be entertained.
+Beyond the Forest is one of those films that needs to be seen to be believed.
+Sadly, the film put an end to Bette Davis’s long-term contract with Warner Bros. and nearly wrecked her career.
+It isn’t high art, but captivating all the same — some artists’ failures are more interesting than other artists’ successes.
+I can’t guarantee you’ll enjoy it, but I promise you’ll definitely be entertained.
 B&W, 97 minutes, Not Rated.